aryateja2106/lecoder-vscode/DEVELOPMENT.md

 To run the extension in development mode:

 1. Press `F5` (or select **Run** → **Start Debugging**) in VSCode
-2. This will open a new VSCode window with Kilo Code loaded
+2. This will open a new VSCode window with LeCoder AI loaded

 ### Hot Reloading